olucheye/Array-Methods-and-Callbacks/README.md

-# FIFA Challenge - JavaScript-Foundations
+# FIFA Challenge - JavaScript-Foundations (SOLUTIONS)
+I stumbled upon LAMBDA's curriculum and I am using her in-house student challenges to verify my self-taught knowledge of Web Programming(Javascript).
+`Updated: Solved the challenges with little or no refrence`

 ## Advanced JavaScript